 - 3.4.1.
-The Code of Corporate Governance identifies the role of the Chief of Staff as the head of the Police and Crime Commissioner's staff, and the Monitoring Officer.
-The formal delegations, listed below, are those given to the Chief of Staff, which are in effect at the time of the publication of the scheme. - 3.4.2.
+The Code of Corporate Governance identifies the role of the Chief Executive and Monitoring Officer as the head of the Police and Crime Commissioner's staff, and the Monitoring Officer.
+The formal delegations, listed below, are those given to the Chief Executive and Monitoring Officer, which are in effect at the time of the publication of the scheme. - 3.4.2.
 As the monitoring officer of the Police and Crime Commissioner there is a statutory responsibility to manage his/her legal affairs as set out in section 5 Local Government and Housing Act 1989 (as amended). - 3.4.3.
-In his/her absence the Commissioner may delegate to the Chief of Staff to carry out any of his functions, except those prohibited by law14.
+In his/her absence the Commissioner may delegate to the Chief Executive and Monitoring Officer to carry out any of his functions, except those prohibited by law14.

-Functions delegated to the Chief of Staff, Office of the Police and Crime Commissioner
+Functions delegated to the Chief Executive and Monitoring Officer, Office of the Police and Crime Commissioner

 - 3.4.4.
 To prepare the police and crime plan for submission to the Commissioner. - 3.4.5.
-To provide information to the Police and Crime Panel, as reasonably required to enable the panel to carry out its functions. - 3.4.6.
-To sign all contracts on behalf of the Commissioner which are required to be executed under the common seal of the Police and Crime Commissioner. - 3.4.7.
-To consider whether, in consultation with the Chief Finance Officer of the Commissioner, to provide indemnity to the Police and Crime Commissioner and to deal with or make provision to deal with other matters arising from any proceedings relating to them.
+To provide information to the Police and Crime Panel, as reasonably required to enable the panel to carry out its functions.